mmerchante/Project4-CUDA-Rasterizer/README.md

 - Pineda algorithm for triangle rasterization

 ## Results
 This approach seems to be very good when the geometry is balanced throughout different tile levels.
-If, for example, the full scene can be stored on one small tile, performance can drop dramatically, and can even lose primitives.
+If, for example, the full scene can be placed on one small tile, performance can drop dramatically, and can even lose primitives.
 This can be mitigated by doing multiple passes until all geometry is rasterized, but it is not implemented.

 Memory consumption is a big issue too, and the logarithmic scale used for different hierarchy capacities is used to mitigate the fact that as tiles become bigger, more primitives are going to intersect with them.

+As expected, the results are also very dependent on the tile size, the amount of subdivisions, and also the threshold used for placing primitives at specific levels of the hierarchy.

+## Improvements
+* The fixed, preallocated primitive memory is not ideal, and maybe extending the atomic counter idea to a dynamic global list may be useful at different hierarchy levels.
+* Automatically optimizing certain parameters, such as tile size, subdivision levels, coverage count, etc. for the specified scene data could be interesting.

 ### Credits